Where do you hold your courses?

 Yes, many of our customers bring a tent; we strongly recommend that you only bring a small tent though, you will struggle to set up a big tent between the trees.
 If you don’t have a tent, we have a couple of spares you can rent for a small fee, or alternatively, let us know in advance and we can put up a tarpaulin for you.

 What if I don’t have some of the kit on the list?

 We have some spare tents, roll mats and sleeping bags that we lend out.
 Get in touch and we’ll see what we can do.

-Can I bring my son/daughter to a bushcraft course?
+Can I bring my son/daughter?

 How far do I have to carry my bags?

 We will transport any bags, tents and chairs that you bring to our woodland camp in our 4×4.
 You will only need to carry your things a very short distance.